varunarya10/unittest2/README.txt

 Skipped test methods no longer have ``setUp`` and ``tearDown`` called around them.

-Using non strings for failure messages now works.
+Using non-strings for failure messages now works.

 UnicodeDecodeError whilst creating failure messages fixed.